lschilli/wav-aec/README.md

 # wav-aec

-* This tool applies [webrtc's](https://webrtc.org/) acoustic echo cancellation (AEC) functionality to wav files.
+* This tool applies [webrtc's](https://webrtc.org/) acoustic echo cancellation (AEC) functionality to audio files.
-* sox is used for wav -> raw conversion
+* sox is used for wav, etc. -> raw conversion
 * Building a full webrtc release is avoided.
 Only the signal processing functions are needed.

 Cloning including the webrtc code: